 #1 Wikipedia Dimensional analysis

-#2 For the complete verbal and graphics supported description of the pure consumption economy see ‘How the intelligent non-economist can refute every economist hands down’
+#2 For the complete verbal and graphics supported description of the pure production-consumption economy see ‘How the intelligent non-economist can refute every economist hands down’

 #3 Wikimedia First Economic Law